 - Patrons must have a valid full-privilege library card in good standing to use the DML.
 Patrons ages 14 and over are eligible to use the DML independently.
 Patrons 13 and younger may use the DML with a parent/caregiver present.

 - When not reserved, the equipment on the DML is available on a first come, first serve basis.
 A reservation is strongly recommended to guarantee equipment availability.
-Reservations may be made by visiting or calling the Adult Services Desk at 972.219.3779.
+Reservations may be made online or by calling the Adult Services Desk at 972.219.3779.
 Reservations may be made up to one week in advance.
 A cardholder is limited to one reservation per station per week.
 After a reservation has been used, if available, the cardholder can use equipment on a first come, first serve basis.